meticulous/state-decoded-ui-2012/readme.md

+N.B.: This is a work in progress.
+It's not ready to deploy yet.

 # ReadMe for The State Decoded design

 This is the static breakout of The State Decoded design created in the fall of 2012.
 This is a combination of boilerplate as well as other functions that come from a variety of resources online, including the Ruby/Sass community.
 Any questions can be directed at myself (John Athayde) or Waldo Jaquith.